harismuneer/AndroCompare/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## How to Run
-Its written in Python 2.6.
+Its written in Python 2.6 and currently supports Linux only.
 Moreover it uses the "hurry.filesize" module.
 So, install it using the following command

 ```pip install hurry.filesize```